microsoft/typespec/packages/website/src/docs/standard-library/rest/operations.md

 ### Specify content type

-The content type for an operation can be specified using specifying an header property called `contentType`
+The content type for an operation can be specified by including a header parameter named `contentType`.

 #### Request content type